eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 ## Troubleshooting

 To generate a troubleshooting log for the LSP server, specify a value for the parameter **broadcom-cobol-lsp.logging.level.root** in the extension settings.
-Allowed values are:
+Specify one of the following values:

 * ERROR
 * WARN